-Selling and distribution expenses increased by approximately 294.1% from approximately RMB10.3 million for the year ended 31 December 2021 to approximately RMB40.4 million for the year ended 31 December 2022.
-The increase was mainly attributable to an increase in promotional and advertising fees from approximately RMB5.2 million to approximately RMB15.3 million, primarily due to the promotional activities for Dougui (斗詭), Carrot Fantasy 4 (保衛蘿蔔4) and Mushroom Wars 2 (蘑菇戰爭2) which were launched in the first half of 2022.
-The increase was also due to a rise in channel fees from approximately RMB1.9 million for the year ended 31 December 2021 to approximately RMB20.1 million for the year ended 31 December 2022.
-The increase in channel fees was mainly due to the launch of Dougui (斗詭) and Carrot Fantasy 4 (保衛蘿蔔4) on Apple Inc.'s App Store in May 2022 and June 2022 respectively, where the revenue was recognised on a gross basis and the App Store channel fees in selling and distribution expenses.
+Selling and distribution expenses decreased by approximately 7.3% from approximately RMB40.4 million for the year ended 31 December 2022, to approximately RMB37.5 million for the year ended 31 December 2023.
+The decrease was mainly attributable to the decrease in promotional and advertising fees from approximately RMB15.3 million to approximately RMB9.7 million, as most of the promotional activities for Dougui (斗龍) and Carrot Fantasy 4 (保衛蘿蔔4) were carried out a few months before and after the launch of the games in 2022.
+The decrease in selling and distribution expenses was partially offset by the increase in channel fees from approximately RMB20.1 million for the year ended 31 December 2022 to approximately RMB22.9 million for the year ended 31 December 2023.
+The increase in channel fees was mainly due to the launch of Carrot Fantasy 4 (保衛蘿蔔4) on Apple Inc.'s App Store in June 2022 which we recognised its revenue on a gross basis and its App Store channel fees in selling and distribution expenses.